What can we know about that which we cannot even imagine?

-These questions concern the possibility of cognitive constructs beyond the capabilities of human minds.
-Unfortunately, though, I am a mere human (as is the reader, I presume).
-So my language in formulating and discussing questions on this topic will necessarily be allusive and somewhat imprecise.
-Nonetheless, I hope the essence of the argument is clear.
-To that end, I finish this essay with some suggestions for how to answer the questions I raise empirically, thereby (I hope!) rescuing this essay from the vast swamps of semi-philosophical BS to be found in the libraries of humankind.
+All of these questions concern the possibility of cognitive constructs whose capability is beyond that of human minds.
+Unfortunately, I am a mere human (as are most readers of this essay, I presume).
+So my language in formulating and discussing these questions will necessarily be allusive and somewhat imprecise.
+Nonetheless, I hope the essence of what I have to say is clear.
+To that end, I finish this essay with suggestions for how to empirically answer the questions I raise, thereby (I hope!) rescuing this essay from the swamps of self-important bloviation to be found in the libraries of humankind under the moniker of ``philosophy''.

-To begin this journey of questions, note that high levels of abstract intelligence, high ability to reason about issues that do not only involve control of our physical bodies, seems to have been exceedingly rare across all Terran species.
-This is true even if we consider the entire history of life on Earth, rather than restrict attention to the set of species currently inhabiting our biosphere.
+To begin this journey of questions, note that high levels of abstract intelligence, high ability to reason about issues other than how to manage our physical bodies, seems to have been exceedingly rare across all Terran species.\footnote{As with so very many terms in this essay, I will not engage in the fraught exercise of trying to give a precise definition to the term ``intelligence''.
+As mentioned, of necessity, this essay is allusive --- and I trust that the reader gets my drift, even without pages and pages of tortured text squirreling through subterranean tunnels trying to gain a grain or two of increased terminological precision.} This is true even if we consider the entire history of life on Earth, rather than restrict attention to the set of species currently inhabiting our biosphere.

-Indeed, for vast stretches of time the highest level of intelligence on Earth seems to have increased very slowly, at best.
-Even if there were not an immediate adaptive fitness benefit to a species for increasing its intelligence level, one might expect that the random exploration inherent in biological evolution would have resulted in a stochastic ``drift" increasing the maximal level of intelligence over all species in the biosphere, much like the drift process that played a part in the increase in the complexity of the biosphere as a whole~\cite{krakauer2011darwinian}.
+Indeed, for vast stretches of time the highest level of intelligence among all species on Earth seems to have increased very slowly, at best.
+Even if there were not an immediate adaptive fitness benefit to a species for increasing its intelligence level, one might expect that the random exploration inherent in biological evolution would have resulted in a stochastic ``drift" increasing the maximal level of intelligence over all species in the biosphere, much like the drift d process that played a part in the increase in the complexity of the biosphere as a whole~\cite{krakauer2011darwinian}.